David Villa: Personal life

 In 2003, Villa married his childhood sweetheart Patricia González, who had also been a footballer in her teenage years.
 Together they have three children.
 The names of his children are engraved on his personalised Adidas F50 boots; while one boot bears the Spanish flag, the other has the flag of Asturias.
 His footballing idols are fellow Asturians Luis Enrique and Quini, both of whom also played for Sporting de Gijón and Barcelona.

 Villa frequently attends charity events.
 He is actively involved with the campaigns of the UNICEF charity.
 Beginning in July 2008, a David Villa Camp is held annually, where children receive training from professional footballers.
 Villa also participates in a training session with the children.

 Villa features in EA Sports' FIFA video game series; he was on the cover of the Spanish edition of the video game FIFA 07, and he also appeared on the cover of the MLS custom edition of FIFA 16.

 In 2010, Villa sang alongside Grammy Award-nominated Spanish singer Ana Torroja on the song "Insurrection" by El Último de la Fila.
 The recording was made for the beneficiary project Voces X1FIN to help raise money to build an art and education school in Mali.
 Villa commented that footballers "are an example for society and we have to be ready to get involved in these projects, where we can help people who need it".

 In the summer of 2020, Villa was accused of sexual harassment that took place during his time at New York City FC.
 A subsequent investigation by the club found that "inappropriate and unacceptable" behavior took place, though Villa was not mentioned by name.
 Villa maintains the allegations are "totally false".

-Business ventures
+Other ventures

-David Villa is the owner of DV7 Group, which has multiple companies including DV7 Soccer and DV7 Management.
+Villa is the owner of DV7 Group, which has multiple companies including DV7 Soccer and DV7 Management.
 DV7 Soccer was founded in 2016 and manages multiple football academies around the world in countries like United States, Puerto Rico, Spain, Japan and Dominican Republic.